Finding Adoptive Parents in Virginia

 What do prospective adoptive families in VA have to do to work with American Adoptions?

-At American Adoptions, we have a vetting process before a prospective adoptive family can go active, or begin looking for adoption opportunities.
+At American Adoptions, we have a vetting process before a prospective adoptive family can go active, or begin looking for opportunities for adoption in Virginia.
 All of our adoptive families in Virginia have:

 Undergone a home study.
 This means that a social worker has interviewed all members of the family, performed a home inspection, and completed background checks, medical and financial records to ensure the family is fully prepared to add another member.